justkrismanohar/medullan/README.md

 * Logging.
 Logs input and output of high level calls and some essential depper API calls to console.
 Needs more logging the core logic and to write logs to a database or file (something persistent).
 * Nulls, exceptions and Null Objects.
 Impelmented null objects at the factory level.
 Need to complete for the rest of the code base.
 * Document each method and how it works following the java docs convents (i.e., @param etc)
 * Cleaning inputs for injection attacks.
-This layer can be add on the pipe line handling incomming requests.
+This layer can be addded on to the pipe line handling incomming requests.
 This was to be done when implementing the QueryLayer interface for an acutal data base.
 * Additional unit and functional tests.

 ### Prerequisites